XME Dividend: Yield, Schedule, and What to Expect

 Short answer

-XME's approximate ~0.4% yield (as of mid-2026) makes it a growth-first, low-yield fund.
-It tracks S&P Metals & Mining Select Industry Index and passes through the dividends of its holdings, typically quarterly, minus a 0.35% expense ratio.
+XME's approximate ~0.4% yield (as of mid-2026) makes it a growth-first, low-yield fund, about $40 a year on a $10,000 position before tax.
+It tracks S&P Metals & Mining Select Industry Index and passes through the income its holdings generate, usually quarterly, net of the 0.35% expense ratio.
 If income is your goal, look to dedicated dividend funds for more; XME is built for total return, not yield.
 If total return is the goal, the yield matters less than cost and what it holds.
 Yield is a recent snapshot, not a promise; verify the current figure with State Street SPDR.

 How does the XME dividend work?

-XME holds the companies in S&P Metals & Mining Select Industry Index, collects the dividends they pay, and distributes them to shareholders (usually quarterly), net of its 0.35% fee.
-The yield you see is the trailing distributions divided by price, so it drifts as both change.
+XME holds what is in S&P Metals & Mining Select Industry Index, collects the income those holdings generate, and distributes it to shareholders on the schedule the fund sets, most often quarterly, net of its 0.35% fee.
+The yield you see is trailing distributions divided by price, so it drifts as both change: a falling price raises the quoted yield without a single extra dollar being paid out.

 XME tracks the S&P Metals & Mining Select Industry Index using a modified equal-weight method, spreading exposure across gold, silver, copper, steel, aluminum, coal, and uranium miners at a 0.35% expense ratio.
 Unlike market-cap-weighted materials funds such as XLB, XME gives smaller miners meaningful weight, making it a broader and more balanced bet on the mining sector.